MaxIQSpace/Coding-MaxIQ-Kits-with-Arduino-IDE/README.md

 # Using the Arduino IDE to write code to your MaxIQ Kits

-## Please download and review material included in "Lab 0" to get started with your SDG starter kit and the Arduino IDE
+## Please download and review material included in "Lab 0" to get started with your MaxIQ kit and the Arduino IDE
 Included is:
 1. Lab0(2).doc
    - Instructional walkthrough to be utilized alongside support video
 2. Blink.ino
    - Example script

+Please see https://www.arduino.cc/en/software to find the appropriate download for you

 ### Find additional resources below detailing libraries and methods of installation into the Arduino IDE
 #### Guide sourced from Arduino, please see link at bottom for complete guide